 Meanwhile, high up in the hills, Megan appears briefly on her deck in a self-absorbed cameo with a script in one hand, a drink in the other, and a phone cradled against her ear.
 Did you see the telescope on her deck?
 It’s probably just for show.
 Everybody had astronomy-fever that week.

 Season 7A started out being very L.A.-centric, but at this point the city is written out of the script almost entirely, like Chuck from Happy Days.
-L.A. has been reduced to one scene of Megan getting buzzed on the deck in a bikini and breaking up with her husband over the phone.
+L.A.’s screen time has been reduced to one scene of Megan getting buzzed on the deck in a bikini and breaking up with her husband over the phone.

 All the other Mad Men and women are back in New York for the start of Season 7B.